 I think I first walked the goat path with Janet and David back in 2003, possibly the first time they visited Cómpeta.
-I had walked with them thousands of times in the Lake District and Scotland but never before in Spain.
+I had walked with them hundreds of times in the Lake District and Scotland but never before in Spain.
 Another couple of grasshoppers who liked hopping about hills and wild places, both were terrific walkers.
 Both loved wildlife: Janet was especially keen on birds and flowers.
 The April day I’m thinking of was beautiful – we saw violet-winged carpenter bees feeding on the Jerusalem sage’s pink blooms under the old olive trees.
 David and Janet were tickled when we meet goats on the goat path (how unlikely!) and, though they had no Spanish, enjoyed saying hello through me to Antonio, the goat herd.
 If I remember rightly when we got to Canillas we found a bar, drowned our tapas in wine, and staggered merrily out for a taxi to get back to Cómpeta quoting a walking song to each other:

 “Before the Romans came to Rye or out to Severn strode The rolling English drunkard made the rolling English road…”